epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Federation_specifications.md

 # MIP Federation specifications

 **Warning:** This document is work in progress.
-The on-going work on the second Federation PoC and the Federation demo setup might lead to improvement to the Federation specifications.
+The on-going work might lead to improvement to the Federation specifications.

 Contents: